Famous Jewelry Designers that are Women

 Kendra Scott is one of the most inspirational entrepreneurs to make this list.
 With just $500 and no college degree, Scott launched a high-end costume jewelry line in 2002.
 Now her jewelry designs are part of a multi-million dollar brand that is sold in high-end retailers like Nordstrom, Neiman Marcus, Bloomingdales, and specialty boutiques across the world.

 Eva Zuckerman’s jewelry is part of the growing jewelry line EvaFehren.
 Zuckerman was trained in fine arts and draws inspiration from architecture and other geometric elements found around her.
-The combination of feminine and modern design elements make this an attractive jewelry collection among young city dwellers.
+The combination of feminine and modern design elements makes this an attractive jewelry collection among young city dwellers.

 Paloma Picasso is the daughter of Pablo Picasso.
 She began her jewelry career fashioning costume jewelry out of old parts she found at flea markets.
 After going to design school, Picasso created pieces for Yves Saint Laurent.
 From there she was invited to create a collection for Tiffany & Co, where she has remained a household name for the past 30 years.
 An artist in her own right, Picasso’s unique style embodies a blend of colorful gemstones and modern form that draws inspiration from the world around her.

 Farah Khan Ali